michaelford85/mac-dev-playbook/full-mac-setup-mford.md

     - `$ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
   - Install the ansible collections and roles required:
     - `$ ansible-galaxy install -r <repository root>/requirements.yml`
+  - Specify the privilege escalation password for your target machines.
+You have several options:
+    - Make the playbook query you for the become password when running the main.yml file, with the argument `--ask-become-pass`
+    - Specify the `ansible_become_password` variable in the `config.yml` file.
+    - If you are running the playbook on multiple macs, and they have different passwords, you can set the inventory variable `ansible_become_pass`.
   - Make the following role tweaks:
     - **<repository root>/roles/geerlingguy.dotfiles/tasks/main.yml**:
       - For the task `Ensure dotfiles repository is cloned locally`, add `force: true` to the git module arguments.